QuestForTetris/tetris-writeup/QFTASM_Cogol.md

 Our processor has two bit shift operations, "shift left" (`SL`) and "shift right logical" (`SRL`).
 These bit shifts fill in the new bits with all zeros (meaning that a negative number shifted right will no longer be negative).
 So far we have found these shifts to be sufficient.

-There were plans for a "shift right arithmetic" (`SRA`) operation which preserved the sign of the input, and therefore acted as a true division by two, but this plan was cancelled due to the difficulty of implementation.
+There were plans for a "shift right arithmetic" (`SRA`) operation which preserved the sign of the input, and therefore acted as a true division by two, but this plan was postponed due to the difficulty of implementation.

 ### Instruction Pipelining